 There are lots of ways to help out and get involved in supporting the school – whether you are able to make a big commitment, or just an hour here and there.
 If you would like to help out in any way, contact us at: email@example.com

 Broughton Association – the Broughton Association undertakes fundraising throughout the year.
 Money raised goes to support school departments (see BA page on our site for more details).
-Several long-standing committee members will be leaving at the end of this school year so new recruits are required to keep events such as the Chess Cafés, Sounds like Saturday music cafés and Septemberfest running.
-Committee meetings are held approximately once per month on a Thursday evening throughout term-time, usually in the Community Room at Waitrose.
+Several long-standing committee members left at the end of the last school year so new recruits are required to keep events such as the Chess Cafés, Sounds like Saturday music cafés and parent socials running.
+Committee meetings are held approximately once per month on a Thursday evening, 7-8pm, throughout term-time, usually in the Community Room at Waitrose.
 Check our diary page for the next meeting.

 Bro-Works – the Bro-Works committee are looking for a few new members.
 Parents on the committee support the school’s careers fair, help pupils to find work experience and run the hugely successful Bro-Works Careers Breakfasts.
 Currently meetings are held approx once per month, at the school on a Friday morning during term-time.